ibm-cloud-docs/devsecops/devsecops-configuring-zap-scans.md

 To hold any configuration information for the test framework, create a folder `conf` inside the `uiscripts` directory to house configuration information for the test framework.

-For a reference implementation using Protractor as the test framework, see [hello-compliance-app](https://us-south.git.cloud.ibm.com/open-toolchain/hello-compliance-app){: external}.
+For a reference implementation that uses Protractor as the test framework, see [hello-compliance-app](https://us-south.git.cloud.ibm.com/open-toolchain/hello-compliance-app){: external}.

 ## Managing ZAP Scan results
 {: #zap-scan-results}